danilovl/render-service-twig-extension-bundle/README.md

 {{ app_math_multiplication_operation(2,3) }}
 ```

-You can use the attribute separately with a specific method.
+You can use the attribute individually on a specific method.

 ```php
 <?php declare(strict_types=1);